 You'll love this simple recipe to make sausage breakfast skillet

 The great part about making this easy breakfast skillet recipe is that everything can be done in one pan.
-Just start cooking everything on the stove top, and then finish it off as a baked breakfast skillet.
+Just start cooking everything on the stove top, and then finish it off in the oven.

 It's easy to throw this one pan breakfast together, and you can swap out the veggies for what you have in your fridge.
 It also cooks quicker than a traditional breakfast casserole since you start it on the hob.

-Because this baked breakfast skillet finishes in the oven, you can step away for part of the cooking time.
+Because this recipe finishes in the oven, you can step away for part of the cooking time.
 Go chat with your guests or set the table as this hearty brunch finishes up cooking.